 In most cases, we can use the event value from our data layer push.

 Now that we have our trigger ready, it’s time to set up the tag responsible for sending the custom event to Google Analytics.
-This is quite straight forward for anyone with even minimal experience with Google Tag Manager.
+This is quite straightforward for anyone with even minimal experience with Google Tag Manager.

 Page/Screen views